Republicans Reportedly Fear Trump-Ukraine Scandal Will Cost Them Control Of Senate

 Trump is being accused of pressuring the government of Ukraine to investigate former Vice President Joe Biden’s son Hunter.
 According to a whistleblower complaint, the president threatened to cut military aid unless Ukraine’s government complies with his request.

 In response to Trump’s targeting of Biden, the Democratic-controlled House of Representatives launched a formal impeachment inquiry, seemingly prompting the president to go on the offensive.
-Since the launching of the inquiry, Trump has strongly denied any wrongdoing, and publicly called on Ukraine — and China — to investigate the Bidens.
+Since the launching of the inquiry, Trump has strongly denied any wrongdoing and publicly called on Ukraine — and China — to investigate the Bidens.